You are listening to the Sean Hannity Radio Show Podcast.

 Did James Comey himself break the law?

-Then we bring in another law into the mix, which is actually getting even more fascinating, and that is his admission that he leaked to the to the New York Times and whether or not he broke the law there, and very specifically 18 U.S. Code 641 that would make a felony to steal or sell or convey any of these materials under the Federal Records Act and records management regulations at the DOJ and FBI.
+Then we bring in another law into the mix, which is actually getting even more fascinating, and that is his admission that he leaked to the New York Times and whether or not he broke the law there, and very specifically 18 U.S. Code 641 that would make it a felony to steal or sell or convey any of these materials under the Federal Records Act and records management regulations at the DOJ and FBI.

-Anything done in the course and scope of government government employment is property of the government, not the employee.
+Anything done in the course and scope of government employment is property of the government, not the employee.

 Wow.